This isn’t about why the muscle twitching of ALS spreads throughout the body, but why benign fasciculations quickly spread to other areas of the body.

 After all, you can’t fight or escape from a threat with only one small section of your body.
 Thus, the twitching is felt all over.

-“Muscles are generally not used in isolation, and we use many muscles throughout the course of the day,” says Mitzi J. Williams, MD, a board certified neurologist and MS specialist, and clinical advisor for the Multiple Sclerosis Foundation.
+“Muscles are generally not used in isolation, and we use many muscles throughout the course of the day,” says Mitzi J. Williams, MD, clinical neurologist with Morehouse School of Medicine and clinical advisor for the Multiple Sclerosis Foundation.

 “Muscle twitching can occur in different muscles as we use different ones.
 In the case of ALS, the twitching spreads as more nerve junctions are affected.”